-- We identify and implement evidence-based programs and initiatives from the Schools Mental Health Menu that are relevant to preventing and addressing bullying and help us to build a positive and inclusive school climate. - We have embed practices of School Wide Positive Behaviour framework and processes to support students to engage with each other, staff and community members in a respectful, positive manner. - We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students. - We participate in the Respectful Relationships initiative, which aims to embed a culture of respect and equality across our school. - We celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion. - We participate in educational programs and celebrate special days (IDAHOBIT Day) to help us foster a safe environment that is supportive and inclusive of LGBTIQA+ students. - Teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour. - A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts.
+- We identify and implement evidence-based programs and initiatives from the Schools Mental Health Menu that are relevant to preventing and addressing bullying and help us to build a positive and inclusive school climate. - We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students. - We participate in the Respectful Relationships initiative, which aims to embed a culture of respect and equality across our school.

-- Parents and community members are provided with information about bullying and prevention/management of bullying through school newsletters, parent information sessions and announcements at assemblies. - In the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
-This promotes resilience, assertiveness, conflict resolution and problem solving. - We promote upstander behaviour as a way of empowering our students to positively and safely take appropriate action when they see or hear of a peer being bullied. - The Buddy Program and House events encourage positive relationships between students in different year levels.
+- We celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion. - We participate in the Safe Schools program to help us foster a safe environment that is supportive and inclusive of LGBTIQ+ students. - Teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour. - A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts. - In the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
+This promotes resilience, assertiveness, conflict resolution and problem solving. - We promote upstander behaviour as a way of empowering our students to positively and safely take appropriate action when they see or hear of a peer being bullied. - The Peer Support Program and the Peer Mediation program encourage positive relationships between students in different year levels.
 We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way. - Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed.